 Where to stay in London on a budget

-When I was travelling to London in a group, renting an Airbnb in a cool East London area like Bethnal Green was the perfect budget solution – seeing that we split the costs and saved additional money when preparing breakfast at home, or home cooking one of our dinners.
+When I was travelling to London in a group, renting a private holiday rental in a cool East London area like Bethnal Green was the perfect budget solution – seeing that we split the costs and saved additional money when preparing breakfast at home, or home cooking one of our dinners.

 Day 1 in London: Arrive & Spend the Evening